 41% of all websites are built on WordPress.
 These range from hobby blogs to the best and most sophisticated online news sites such as BBC, CBS and Bloomberg.
 That’s because with self hosted WordPress, the possibilities are limitless.
-In this step-by-step guide, we show you how to create a self hosted WordPress blog in less than 15 minutes.
-And the question is, “What will you create with your self hosted WordPress”?
+And in this step-by-step guide, we show you how to create a self hosted WordPress blog in less than 15 minutes.
+The question then becomes, “What will you create with your self hosted WordPress”?

 There’s no easier way to say this.
 So I’d just say it as it is: You need a blog.
 Period!
 The world as we once knew it has changed.
 And in this new normal, you need an online platform of your own because the world needs to hear your voice.